indigo-dc/bdocker/doc/development.md

 ## Modules

 Bdocker has modular design.
 Three different modules compose the system: credentials, batch, and docker modules.
-In the following we describe the modules and its behaviour.
+In the following we describe those modules and its behaviour.
 More details about the classes and methods can be found in the internal documentation.

 ### Credentials module